edwardwolcher/markdown_processor/README.md

 # Markdown to PDF/HTML Python Package

 This is a simple python script designed to input some markdown and css and output an html and/or pdf file.
-It uses the well maintained python markdown and pdfkit libraries and creates a simple workflow combining the two.
+It uses the well maintained python markdown and pdfkit libraries and creates an easy workflow combining the two.

 Command line use should include the following arguments: